CrocoFactory/sensei/docs/learn/http_requests.md

 ```

 When you interact with an API, you use HTTP to make requests.
 Each request is an action you want the server to perform.
-The server then sends a response back, usually in the form of data, a status code, and/or a message.
+The server then sends the response back, usually in the form of data, a status code, and/or a message.

 ---